 Famous people who gave their babies this name

-Liam is the number one most popular boys name in the US, according to 2018 Social Security Administration data.
-It has remained in the number one position for two years in a row, after remaining in the number two position for three years in a row.
+According to Social Security Administration data, Liam was the most popular out of all baby boy names for 2023.
+Liam has held the number one position for the last four years, after remaining in the number two position for the three years prior.
 It has been in the top 20 names since 2011.

 However, it is the 17th most popular name on FamilyEducation.com.

-According to Google search data analysis, in the last five years Liam was at its peak popularity in February 2019.
+According to Google search data analysis, in the last five years, Liam was at its peak in popularity in February 2019.